 A group activity was developed to reiterate the main concepts presented in the second lecture.
 The specific learning objectives of the activity are for students to (1) understand that measurement error affects experimental design, (2) identify potential factors that contribute to the overall measurement error, (3) understand that the overall variability can be partitioned into the variability from different sources and under what experimental settings variance components can be estimated, and (4) recognize that some amount of variability will always remain unexplained.

-For this activity we borrowed the approach of Pillay et al. (2008) who asked students to obtain measurements of time and of distance.
+For this activity, we borrowed the approach of Pillay et al. (2008) who asked students to obtain measurements of time and of distance.
 Specifically, we adapted the measurands to the distance and length of travel time by car between Landmark 1 and Landmark 2.
 This exercise can be easily modified to incorporate two landmarks relative to students at a different university.
-The component that will be considered “parts” are the measurements of distance and time from a set of directions obtained from three different websites: Yahoo!®, Google maps, and MapQuest.
+The component that will be considered “parts” are the measurements of distance and time from a set of directions obtained from three different websites: Yahoo!, Google maps, and MapQuest.

 There is variability in the travel distance and time reported by the different websites for the set of measurements between Landmark 1 and Landmark 2.
 Students are asked to list at least five potential sources of measurement error that could lead to this variability.
-All measurements are not unique and thus, the next question asks if two websites report identical measurements for travel time, does this imply that this value is the true value of the measurand.
+Assuming not all measurements are unique, the students are also asked if multiple websites report identical measurements for travel time, does this imply that this value is the true value of the measurand.

 Students are presented with multiple data collection schema.
 For each, students must choose the most likely source of variability in the resulting measurements, given the available data.
 As an example, if one person were to drive the trip three times, each time using a different set of directions, but always measuring the travel time with the same stopwatch, what is the measurable variability that could be reported?
-The assignment concludes with what would hope to be an obvious answer after being presented with the complete set of metrology material.
+The assignment concludes with what we would hope to be an obvious answer after being presented with the complete set of metrology material.
 The final question asks if it would be possible to obtain an exact measurement equal to the true value of the measurand for the distance between the two landmarks with complete certainty and then separately asks if this is possible for the travel time.
 Separating these questions with respect to the measurands is important because our pilot study has shown that students think about measures of distance and measures of time differently (cf. Pillay, et al. 2008).

 5. Methodology